Brown Sugar vs Granulated Sugar: Which is Better for Your Health?

 And a friendly reminder: choosing a nutritionally wise sweetener option (for you) isn’t the only proactive step you can take to improve your health.
 Don’t forget about these lifestyle habits, which will arguably make a bigger, more meaningful difference:

-… balancing your glucose which critical to living a healthy life.
-Optimize your health with the NOVI Glucose Optimization Program.
+… getting your blood sugar under control, which critical to living a healthy life.

 Previous